 With this being said, part of what you have to consider when you decide how many days to spend in Hong Kong is that it’s a city—although it’s autonomous from China and should remain so, it’s not really its own country.
 I’d say the closest comparison, in terms of things to do and culture to experience, is Singapore.
 Even then, however, Hong Kong is basically Chinese; Singapore also has rich Tamil Indian and Malay culture to buttress the experience of traveling there, no matter your answer for how many days to visit Hong Kong.

 Is 3 days enough in Hong Kong?

+For your trip to Hong Kong, how many days you spend is essential to whether you will enjoy it or not.
 With 3 days in Hong Kong, you can explore the night markets and street eateries of Kowloon, enjoy the luxury shopping and panoramic viewpoints of Hong Kong island, and take a day trip within the territory, such as to the famous “Big Buddha” of Lantau Island.
 3 days is definitely enough to fully enjoy Hong Kong!